-New and revised syllabus rules and classes for 2021 are highlighted in yellow.
+New and revised syllabus rules and classes for 2022 are.

 - 1 Vocal Syllabus